Talking Books, Plays, and Kindness With Mary-Louise Parker

 Mary-Louise Parker has won a Tony, Emmy, and two Golden Globes since she started acting professionally three decades ago, but she’s a writer at heart.
-Her book Dear Mr. You, in which she writes letters to the men in her life — both real and imagined — was published in 2015 to widespread acclaim and New York _Times_ best-seller status.
-In this collection of essays, she addresses a former teacher to whom her “use of sexuality [was] offensive”; the unfortunate cabdriver who picked her up when she was seven months pregnant, having just learned her partner had left her; and the dying man she met at a party with whom she had a brief but unforgettable friendship.
+Her book (1), in which she writes letters to the men in her life — both real and imagined — was published in 2015 to widespread acclaim and New York _Times_ best-seller status.
+In this collection of essays, she addresses a former teacher to whom her “use of sexuality offensive”; the unfortunate cabdriver who picked her up when she was seven months pregnant, having just learned her partner had left her; and the dying man she met at a party with whom she had a brief but unforgettable friendship.

 We met near her house in Brooklyn, but the café was crowded so we grabbed coffee and retired to her place, an art-filled and airy house that she shares with her two children.
 Along the way, we talked about writing and music (we were walking along Dylan’s Montague Street, after all) and the Hillary Clinton fund-raiser she had attended the night before.
 It was easy to forget that I had watched her for years in _The West Wing_ and _Weeds_, and in _Angels in America,_ and that I had first seen her way back in 1991 in the movies _Grand Canyon_ and _Fried Green Tomatoes._

 Now, as she returns to Broadway for the first time in three years, costarring in the two-character play _Heisenberg,_ an unusual and ambiguous love story — a nod to the titular physicist’s uncertainty principle — this lifelong writers’ groupie has a literary following of her own.
 Inside her bedroom, with a boudoir draped in female nude photographs, we spoke about aiming for kindness in a mean-spirited world, the random people who find their way into our hearts, and all that’s contained in the last word.